Keyondunker/Vector-Nest-Provider/README.md

 }
 ```

-After defining your product's functionalities (e.g., `sqlQuery`), you need to create "Pipe" endpoints to allow resource owners to invoke these functions.
+After defining your product's functionalities (e.g., `sqlQuery`), you need to create "Pipe" endpoints to allow Users to invoke these functions.

 > "**_Pipe_**" is a simple abstraction layer for HTTP-like request-response communication between participants.
 The current Pipe implementation is built on [XMTP](https://xmtp.org/) for fully decentralized communication within the Protocol.